 If you’re looking for something different than the well-trodden tourist path – here’s my list of reasons why Bolivia should be next on your list.

 1. You can drive through the world’s largest salt flats

-I can’t even explain how massive the salt flats are.
-We took a tour from Uyuni and spent hours driving into what was seemingly the middle of nowhere, then took some fun perspective photos and climbed up an island of cactuses.
+I can’t even explain how massive and amazing these salt flats are.
+We booked an Uyuni tour through Red Planet Expeditions and spent hours driving into what was seemingly the middle of nowhere, then took some fun perspective photos and climbed up on an island of cactuses.
 An experience like this is something that you just can’t find anywhere else.

 2. You can climb up on abandoned trains

-If you don’t know it already – I have a thing for abandoned places (see my trip to Chernobyl!) so you might understand why the train graveyard at Uyuni was one of the activities I was most excited for.
+If you don’t know it already – I have a thing for abandoned places.
+So you might understand why the train graveyard, which was part of the Uyuni tour, was one of the activities I was most excited for.